How to Lower Holiday Stress

 Oftentimes the holidays open up a lot of spare time for us, and with spare free time comes occasional boredom.
 One of the most common things we do when we’re bored is to eat.
 We may not even be that hungry but we’ll still search through the fridge or pantry for something delicious to munch on.
 Instead of eating when you’re bored.
 Eat only when you’re hungry and eat slowly to savor your food.
 You’d be surprised at how quickly you feel full just by taking the time to eat.

-Get up and move.
+Get Up and Move

 When you do find you’re feeling too sedentary with boredom, the best thing to do is to get the blood pumping.
 Whether it’s taking a quick walk outside, stretching the muscles, or lifting a few weights, exercise is the best thing to do to reduce stress and help maintain your body’s metabolism.
 Exercise releases endorphins, which can help lower levels of stress hormones.
 Up to 30 minutes of exercise a day can help you lower stress levels and help steady your body’s metabolism.
-So try to get up and move for a little bit throughout the day during the holiday season.
+So, try to get up and move for a little bit throughout the day during the holiday season.

 Don’t Let Stress Control You